Skip to main content

 How does Medicare cover open-heart surgery?

 Original Medicare (Part A and/or Part B) will cover open-heart surgery if it is medically necessary.
-But most people have some out-of-pocket costs.
-Here is an explanation of how each part of Medicare covers open-heart surgery.
+But most Medicare enrollees have out-of-pocket costs.
+Here is an explanation of how each part of Medicare covers open-heart surgery and your financial responsibilities.

 Part A

 CABG typically takes place in hospitals, where you’ll remain for several days during your recovery.
-Medicare Part A covers inpatient hospital stays, though you will be responsible for your deductible, which is $1,632 per benefit period in 2024.
+Medicare Part A covers:

 Part B